History of Paul George in Timeline

 August 9, 2007: Committed to Pepperdine

-On August 9, 2007, Paul George committed to Pepperdine University after attending Teiosha's Midnight Madness event.
+On August 9, 2007, Paul George committed to Pepperdine University after attending Teiosha's Midnight Madness event, but later de-committed after a coaching change.

-During the summer of 2007, Paul George competed in AAU tournaments, where recruiters began to notice him.
+During the summer of 2007, Paul George competed in AAU tournaments and began to gain recognition from recruiters, leading to an increased role in his senior season at Knight High School.

-On November 18, 2008, Paul George recorded 25 points and 10 rebounds against Saint Mary's.
-Despite the loss, he made an impression with his one-handed slam dunk over Mickey McConnell that earned him SportsCenter's number 1 "Play of the Day".
+On November 18, 2008, Paul George made a one-handed slam dunk over Mickey McConnell that earned him SportsCenter's number 1 "Play of the Day" during a game against Saint Mary's.

 February 9, 2009: Career-High Points Against Boise State

-On February 9, 2009, Paul George scored a then career-high 29 points to lead the Fresno State Bulldogs to an 88–82 victory over Boise State.
+On February 9, 2009, Paul George scored a then career-high 29 points to lead the Fresno State Bulldogs to a victory over Boise State.

 January 21, 2010: Ankle Sprain Against Utah State

-On January 21, 2010, Paul George sprained his right ankle against Utah State and missed the next four games.
+On January 21, 2010, Paul George sprained his right ankle against Utah State and missed the subsequent four games.

-On March 31, 2010, Paul George announced he would forgo his final two seasons of college eligibility at Fresno State and enter the 2010 NBA draft.
+On March 31, 2010, Paul George announced his decision to forgo his final two seasons of college eligibility at Fresno State and enter the 2010 NBA draft.

 May 2010: Predicted Draft Position